Responding to ICE at the Library: Real World Approaches

 Important Registration Information

-An ALA eLearning account is required to register for this free event.
+An ALA eLearning account is required to register for access to this on-demand webinar.
 Don’t have an account?
 Create one for free by going to the “Log in” menu located at the top right corner of your screen.
-Although no membership is required to create the account, you must be an ALA individual member to register for this ALA member-exclusive event.
+Although no membership is required to create the account, you must be an ALA individual member to register for this on-demand webinar.
+Nonmembers can purchase access to this on-demand webinar.
 If you encounter any issues registering for this event, then please email ce@ala.org for assistance.

 Accommodations